 Dr. Moore has disclosed that he has no relevant financial or other interests in any commercial companies pertaining to this educational activity.

-Skin picking disorder is a compulsive behavior affecting 5% of people.
+Short Description: Excoriation, or what’s often referred to as skin-picking disorder (SPD), is a distressing and disfiguring behavior that affects up to 5% of people, occurring more commonly in women.
+Various lines of evidence imply that this compulsive behavior may be related to reduced levels of glutamate in the nucleus accumbens.
 N-acetylcysteine is an antioxidant that increases glutamate, and studies have shown that it is effective for excoriation’s sister disorder, trichotillomania (hair pulling).
 These data prompted investigators to try N-acetylcysteine in the treatment of SPD.

 Over a 12-week period, 66 adult SPD patients from two Midwestern university-based clinics were randomized in a double-blind study to receive N-acetylcysteine (n=35) or placebo (n=31).
 The N-acetylcysteine group received 1,200 mg/day to start, increased to 2,400 mg/day by week three, and 3,000 mg/day by week six.
 An excoriation-specific version of the Yale-Brown Obsessive Compulsive Scale (NE-YBOCS) was used to assess picking symptoms over the three months.
 Researchers also used the Clinical Global Impression-Severity scale and other self-report, subjective measures.